 Chancellor’s Circle Scholarship

 The Chancellor’s Circle Scholarship is awarded to second and third year students who demonstrate a seriousness of purpose to the legal profession through professionalism, law school and community service, academic achievement and strong moral character.
 Full-time day students who have a cumulative law school grade point average of 2.5 or greater, demonstrate financial need and possess the qualities stated above may apply for the scholarship.
-Interested students must submit a letter of application and law school transcript to the Associate Vice Chancellor for Records and Enrollment.
+Interested students must submit a letter of application and law school transcript to the Coordinator for Academic Affairs, located in the faculty area or call for assistance at 225-771-3776.

 Cloud Chasers College Scholarship